 ...
 Continue ReadingAll About Landfills: Uses, Types, and More

 Updated July 2021 Landfills are a tool used to handle the disposal of different types of waste in any industrialized society and regulated by the United States Environmental Protection Agency (EPA).
 When handling hazardous waste, the EPA encourages source reduction instead of landfills.
-However, the reality of industrial societies means that the generation of hazardous
+For some items, like Aqueous Film Forming Foam (AFFF), incineration is the

 ...
 Continue ReadingWhen Excess Hazardous Waste Contributes to Large Volume Designations: Managing Episodic Events